edgi-govdata-archiving/wayback/docs/source/usage.rst

    record

 we can find our answer: Wayback's first memento of nasa.gov was in 1996.
-We can use dot access on ``record`` to access the date specifically.
+We can use dot access on ``record`` to access the timestamp specifically.

 .. ipython:: python

-   record.date
+   record.timestamp

 How many times does the word 'mars' appear on nasa.gov?
 -------------------------------------------------------